Baqend/guide/src/topics/plesk/faqBundle.md

 Speed Kit is built on a new web technology: **Service Workers**.
 Speed Kit's service worker is activated when a user visits your website for the first time.
-Therefore, Speed Kit reaches its full potential *after* the first load -- when the service worker is already ... well ... working.
+Therefore, Speed Kit reaches its full potential *after* the first load &ndash; when the service worker is already ... well ... working.

 Most state-of-the-art speed tests (e.g. Pingdom and PageSpeed Insights), however, *do not support Service Workers*.
 In consequence, they measure your website with a deactivated Speed Kit.